 See in Glossary.

 You can also position clips by inserting frames at the position of the Timeline Playhead.
-Right-click the Timeline Playhead, on the timeline above the Clips view, and choose Insert > FrameA single image from a sequence of images that represent moving graphics.
-While you game is running, the camera in your game renders frames to the screen as fast as possible.
-May also refer to a frame from a video clip, or sprite animation frames.
-See: frames per second (FPS).
+Right-click the Timeline Playhead, on the timeline above the Clips view, and choose Insert > FrameThe frequency at which consecutive frames are displayed in a running game.
+More info

 See in Glossary and a number of frames.
 This inserts frames in the Timeline asset at the position of the Timeline Playhead.
 Inserting frames only repositions the clips that start after the position of the Timeline Playhead.